Sun-lab/asSeq/pipeline_1KGP/README.md

 # To-dos

-0. Check how much time does it take to run TRec or TReCASE for all genes and all SNPs.
+0. Check how much time does it take to run TReC or TReCASE for all genes and all SNPs.

 1. Compare the results from MatrixEQTL, TReC, TReCASE and RASQUAL.
 For example, by two-way table for different p-value cutoffs, say 0.1, 0.01, 1e-3, 1e-6, 1e-8.
 Consider p-value per (gene, SNP) pair instead using minimum p-value.